Generalized front propagation for spatial stochastic population models: Introduction

 \subsection{Further Literature Review and Comparison with Other Works}

 As previously mentioned, the present work is most closely related to the papers of Etheridge, Freeman, and Penington \cite{EFP2017} and Huang and Durrett \cite{DH2021}; we extend their results, in the sense that we can handle more general choices of the initial function $p$, and we provide a global in time interpretation of the convergence.
-Indeed, for $t<\mathrm{T}$, the convergence in \eqref{e.genericconv} implies convergence to classical MCF (see Section \ref{s.mcf} for a discussion).
+Indeed, letting $\mathrm{T}$ denote the first time where MCF forms singularities, for $t<\mathrm{T}$, the convergence in \eqref{e.genericconv} implies convergence to classical MCF (see Section \ref{s.mcf} for a discussion).
 On the other hand, we point out that they \cite{EFP2017, DH2021} prove quantitative convergence rates for times $t<\mathrm{T}$, whereas our convergence results do not have a rate.

-Recently, Becker, Etheridge, and Letter \cite{BEL} have explored rescaled branching stable processes which converge to classical MCF, adapting the approach developed in \cite{EFP2017} to the setting of jump processes.
+Very recently, Becker, Etheridge, and Letter \cite{BEL} have explored rescaled branching stable processes which converge to classical MCF, adapting the approach developed in \cite{EFP2017} to the setting of jump processes.
 Our methods could likely be extended to this setting, in the same spirit as the long-range interaction results of \cite{BS,KS2,KS3}, but we do not pursue this here.

 For a more PDE-based approach to the study of interacting particle systems, in addition to the priorly discussed works of Katsoulakis and Souganidis \cite{KS1, KS2, KS3}, we also mention some of the more recent developments in this direction.
 Kettani et al. \cite{Funakietal} consider Glauber and zero-range interacting particle systems, and they prove that classical MCF arises as the hydrodynamical limit in this setting.
 This was extended past the nearest neighbor case by Funaki et al. in \cite{Funakietal2}.
 All of these results are roughly based on comparing the interacting particle system to a special solution of an associated PDE and using properties of these solutions.
 More generally, there have been many works relating the study of interacting particle systems with MCF; see for example \cite{ANG, GBA, Funaki}, and references therein.